Scopes, M2M, and APIs with resource servers - Amazon Cognito

-OAuth 2.0 scopes and API authorization with resource servers
+Scopes, M2M, and APIs with resource servers

 About scopes

 A scope is a level of access that an app can request to a resource.
 In an Amazon Cognito access token, the scope is backed up by the trust that you set up with your user pool: a trusted issuer of access tokens with a known digital signature.
 User pools can generate access tokens with scopes that prove your customer is allowed to manage some or all of their own user profile, or to retrieve data from a back-end API.
-Amazon Cognito user pools issue access tokens with the user pools reserved API scope, custom scopes, and standard scopes.
+Amazon Cognito user pools issue access tokens with the user pools reserved API scope, custom scopes, and OpenID Connect (OIDC) scopes.

 The user pools reserved API scope

-The aws.cognito.signin.user.admin scope authorizes the Amazon Cognito user pools API.
-It authorizes the bearer of an access token to query and update all information about a user pool user with, for example, the GetUser and UpdateUserAttributes API operations.
+The aws.cognito.signin.user.admin scope authorizes self-service operations for the current user in the Amazon Cognito user pools API.
+It authorizes the bearer of an access token to query and update all information about the bearer with, for example, the GetUser and UpdateUserAttributes API operations.
 When you authenticate your user with the Amazon Cognito user pools API, this is the only scope you receive in the access token.
 It's also the only scope you need to read and write user attributes that you've authorized your app client to read and write.
 You can also request this scope in requests to your Authorize endpoint.
-This scope alone isn't sufficient to request user attributes from the UserInfo endpoint.
+This scope alone isn't sufficient to request user attributes from the userInfo endpoint.
 For access tokens that authorize both user pools API and userInfo requests for your users, you must request both of the scopes openid and aws.cognito.signin.user.admin in an /oauth2/authorize request.

 Custom scopes